Dearborn Public Library

 June, 1921

-The library continues as a reading-room while books are being selected and purchased.
 The first registrations and the first circulation of books are made on June 8, 1921.
-Mr. Earl E. Hole was the first adult applicant and Ruth Van Fleet was the first juvenile applicant to register and borrow books.
+Earl E. Hole was the first adult applicant and Ruth Van Fleet was the first juvenile applicant to register and borrow books.

 1922